milesj/boost/docs/pipeline.md

 ### `Task`

-A task is simply a function or method that accepts an input and returns an output.
+A task is simply a function/method (in any form) that accepts an input and returns an output.
 It can be represented by a standard function or a `Task` instance.

 ```ts
 import { Context } from '@boost/pipeline';